 Still, other products like CBD may benefit pets suffering from anxiety, chronic pain, insomnia, and other conditions.

 Due to the lack of research, we don’t yet know if Delta 8 THC is safe for dogs.
 However, many pet owners are using hemp-derived CBD products to provide their furry friends with the potential health benefits of cannabinoids.

-If you’re considering giving Delta 8 for your dog, you must talk to your health care professional first.
+If you’re considering giving Delta 8 to your dog, you must talk to your healthcare professional first.
 They can help you with the potential risks and benefits and decide if it’s right for your pet.

 Delta 8 THC is Federally Legal

 Because Delta 8 THC is derived from hemp, it is federally legal in the United States under the 2018 Agriculture Improvement Act.
 But remember, not all CBD and THC products are created equal.